-Dick Grayson stood mutely by Brother Blood as the megalomaniac addressed his followers.
-“Today is a day of triumph as we grow stronger,” trumpeted Blood.
+Dick Grayson stood mutely by Brother Blood as the megalomaniac addressed his followers in the Church of Blood.
+“Today is a day of triumph as we grow stronger,” trumpeted the cult leader.

-Mother Mayhem sat next to the captive Arella.
-Raven smiled demurely and blissfully as her white gown blew in the breeze.
+Mother Mayhem sat next to the captive Arella, whose daughter Raven smiled demurely and blissfully as her white gown blew in the breeze.

 Dick’s impassive face hid a mind that worked at top speed.
-He had resisted all of Blood’s commands and mental attacks, although to those around him he now seemed the perfect new convert.
-His attempt to speak to Azrael had mixed results.
-He recalled it as he watched Blood fill his masses with raw emotion that he in turn fed upon himself in a mad vampiric feast.
+He had resisted all of Blood’s commands and mental attacks, although to those around him he now appeared to be the perfect new convert.
+His attempt to speak with Azrael had only mixed results.
+He recalled the conversation as he watched Blood fill his masses with raw emotion that he, in turn, fed upon himself in a mad vampiric feast.

-He had convinced even Raven and Arella that he had fallen under Blood’s spell, but Batman’s training of years had proven superior to any tactic the island’s master had used.
-He had been left in peace.
-It had been days since his first arrival, perhaps weeks.
+Thanks to his acting ability, he had convinced even Raven and Arella that he had fallen under Blood’s spell.
+The truth was that Batman’s training over the years had proven superior to any tactic the island’s master had used, and he had been left in peace.
+It had been days since his first arrival, perhaps even weeks.
 Time seemed to have little meaning in the cells.

-Still, he had retained his own will and his faculties.
-He took his chance and approached Azrael.
+Still, he had retained his own free will and his faculties, and had thus taken a chance to approach the winged alien who looked like an angel.
 “Azrael, I know Blood has convinced you that you are his angel, but let me ask you this — what would Lilith think of such madness?
 How would that vulnerable girl be treated if Blood had her?
-Wouldn’t he dominate and enslave her emotionally like he has done with Raven?
+Wouldn’t he dominate and enslave her emotionally, like he has done with Raven?
 Could you stand to see that bright woman dimmed with hate and another’s dark will?”

-Dick deliberately played upon Azrael’s feelings as he drove home the idea that Azrael’s beloved would never condone Blood’s ways.
-He felt some guilt at his ruthless manipulation, but he knew that in the long run, good could come from it.
+Dick had deliberately played upon Azrael’s feelings as he drove home the idea that the alien’s beloved would never condone Blood’s ways.
+He felt some guilt at his ruthless manipulation, given how innocent Azrael seemed to be, but he knew that in the long run, good could come from it.

-Azrael’s eyes widened.
+Azrael’s eyes widened with pent-up emotion.
 “I — I crossed space itself to find her.
 She was the embodiment of all I want from life.
 She… was taken from me.”

 Dick nodded.
-“Yes, but Blood would hurt her.
+“Yes, but don’t you see?
+Blood would hurt her if he ever got his hands on her.
 He would keep you even more apart by making you a murdering agent of his church.
 Lilith hates violence.
-Lilith would be hurt to see you serve such a man.
+She would be hurt to see you serve such a man.
 Just think about her.”

-That had ended their conversation.
-He hoped a night’s thought had moved the alien to change sides, and he did appear uneasy.
+That had ended their conversation, such as it had been.
+Dick hoped that a night to think it over had moved the alien to change sides, and he was pleased that Azrael did appear uneasy this day.

 Dick saw the empath Raven stiffen, and he knew that Blood was using her to tap into the feelings of his flock.
 He had to do something quickly.

 Azrael caught his eye.
-He felt the powers surging between all, as he, too, had some empathic ability.
+He felt the powers surging between all; the alien also had some empathic ability.

 “Lilith,” mouthed Dick as he exchanged glances with the winged youth.

-Mother Mayhem saw this exchange and moved forward.
-Blood was too deeply entranced in the parasitic act to see.
+Mother Mayhem saw this exchange and moved forward, as Blood was too deeply entranced in the parasitic act to see.

-Dick spun and kicked her flat and said, “Raven — fight him!
+Dick spun and kicked her flat, then said, “Raven — fight him!
 He’s worse than Trigon!”

-Azrael grabbed Blood and concentrated.
-Raven gasped as the surge of emotions she had been absorbing and transferring to Blood now gained a new texture as the alien interjected his own desperate efforts to awaken her from Blood’s sway.
+Frowning uncertainly, Azrael suddenly grabbed Brother Blood and concentrated.
+Raven gasped as the surge of emotions she had been absorbing and transferring to Blood now gained a new texture, as the alien interjected his own desperate efforts to awaken her from Blood’s sway.

 “Raven!
 Turn that darkness within you against Blood!” urged Dick as he smacked a guard off the balcony.